Measurement of single nanoparticle anisotropy by laser induced optical alignment and Rayleigh scattering for determining particle morphology

 In this paper, we showed that the modulation in the angularly resolved scattering of an optically suspended nanoparticle is a valuable tool to characterize small asymmetries in single nanoparticles down to the percent level.
 This method was demonstrated on a range of non-spherical nanoparticles and is possible due to the control in the alignment of the nanoparticle in the optical field and the strong asymmetry in the angular scattering when aligned.
 Although we have demonstrated this technique in an under-damped gas environment, it is also applicable for use with traditional over-damped tweezers experiments carried out in liquids for biological samples.
 In future experiments cooling the angular motion degree of freedom of the sample using feedback polarisation control of the trapping light or by feedback optical torque control~\cite{bang_five-dimensional_2020} or by cavity cooling~\cite{pontin_simultaneous_2022} would reduce the effects of angular Brownian motion, which would enhance the modulation contrast and increase our ability to detect even more minor nanoparticle asymmetries.
 Trapping and cooling based on elliptically polarised light rather than the linearly polarised light here would allow this technique to be applied to other morphologies, including asymmetric tops, i.e., arbitrary shape characterization of nanoparticles.
-In addition, further improvements in the detection signal-to-noise ratio would allow us to differentiate length differences as small as 0.4~nm.
-We expect this method could be used with other scattering and imaging modalities, such as super-resolution imaging, as part of a correlated imaging approach~\cite{fonta_correlative_2015} to nanoparticle imaging and analysis.
-This work also has important implications for more fundamental studies in levitated optomechanics, where a detailed knowledge of particle morphology is required to compare experiments with theoretical predictions \cite{blakemore_precision_2019}. \\